radovskyb/watcher/cmd/watcher/README.md

 	print line + " - python"
 ```

-2. Run watcher:
+Next start watcher:
 ```shell
 watcher -cmd="python script.py" -pipe=true
 ```

-3. When changes are detected, the event's info will be output with `- python` appended to the end of it.
+Now when changes are detected, the event's info will be output with `- python` appended to the end of it from the running pythong script.